mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.50 =
+* Fixed jQuery syntax error which happens when validation is on but CAPTCHA and Email User is off.
+* Added new CSS to hide the "Never submit passwords through Google Forms." message by default.

 = Version 0.49 =
 * Inadvertently made help text invisible with CSS, updated default CSS accordingly.